Cat Scratch Fever

 Cat Scratch Fever is the third studio album by American rock musician Ted Nugent.
 It was released on May 13, 1977, by Epic Records.
 Vocalist Derek St. Holmes, who had left the band during the recording of the album Free-for-All, had come back for touring in 1976 and was again the principal lead singer on this album.
+It is the last studio album to feature bassist Rob Grange.

 A commercial success, the album has been certified multi-platinum by the RIAA.
 Nugent released his next album, Double Live Gonzo!, the following year.

 Reception

 Cat Scratch Fever received a mostly positive review from Greg Prato of AllMusic, who remarked that it "matched the focused ferocity of Nugent's excellent 1975 debut", proclaiming it a "first-rate set of brash hard rockers".

 Track listing

 All songs written by Ted Nugent, except "Live It Up" (written by Nugent and Derek St. Holmes).
 All songs arranged by Nugent, Rob Grange, St. Holmes, and Cliff Davies.